-Swords Tidy Towns love working with children and getting involved in many different projects with the schools.
-Some of our most memorable projects this year can be seen below.
+Swords Tidy Towns volunteers love working with children and getting involved in many different projects with the schools.
+You can read more about some of these projects below.

 STT Talk to Transition Year Students